hudson-rosa/mobile-webdriverio-bdd/README.md

 -----------------------
 # ANDROID STUDIO Setup
 If you are using Android on your project, make sure you have all the requirements satisfied with Appium Drivers.

+Initially, open Android Studio and on Preferences > System Settings > Android SDK > SDK Tools tab, ensure the following are checked and updated:
+- Android SDK Platform-Tools
+- Android SDK Tools
+- Android Command-line Tools
+- Android SDK Build-Tools (install a version compatible with your app's requirements)

-Initially, install UIAutomator2 and run the Appium Doctor to have an initial analysis about your environment and further needs.
+Finally, install UIAutomator2 and run the Appium Doctor to have an initial analysis about your environment and further needs.

 ## Appium Doctor for Android
 ```bash